114th Fighter Squadron: Oregon Air National Guard

 selected to receive the first of 270 F-16s to be modified for air defense role.
 18 of the newly designated F-16A/B block 15 Air Defense Fighter were assigned to Kingsley to replace the F-4C, which was being phased out of the air defense inventory.
 The first F-16 aircraft arrived at Kingsley Field in August 1988 and in mid-November 1988, the last F-4 class graduated.
 The first Air Defense Fighter modified F-16 aircraft arrived 1 March 1989, and the first class on 13 July 1989.

 The squadron added a new medical training program to its curriculum in January 1990, with the F-16 Flight Surgeon Training Course (also known as "Top Knife") being the first of its kind in the nation.
 "Top Eye" for optometrists joined the program in January 1994, followed by "Top Drill" for dentists in April 1994.
 The courses help orient military doctors to the rigors of high performance flight.

 In 1995, National Guard units were reorganized into the Objective Wing organization, which had been implemented in the regular air force starting in 1991.
 As a result, the 142nd Group became a wing and the squadron was transferred to the wing's new 142nd Operations Group.
 On 1 April 1996, the 173d Fighter Wing was formed at Kingsley as a host organization and parent unit for the 114th Fighter Squadron when the unit was authorized to expand, with the 114th being transferred from the 142d Fighter Wing at Portland to the new Wing at Kingsley.

 The F-16As were retired in the late 1990s as their service life was ending.
 The squadron began receiving McDonnell Douglas F-15 Eagles in 1998.
 Was upgraded to the F-15C/D Eagle in 2004, continuing its mission as an ANG interceptor training unit.

+In December 2025, the squadron's final two F-15's departed Kingsley Field.
+For the next 6 months, the squadron and airbase will begin its transition to accommodate the 5th generation F-35 Lightning II.